 The juxtaposition of the two displays is evident in view of Büttner's artistic practice.
 Her installative works were created in the context of the early 1990s.
-Postmodern art discourse such as post-conceptualism and institutional critique attempted to renegotiate the interface between politics and art and pursue a media-based vocabulary but spawned a very normative and mostly male aesthetic.
+Postmodern art discourse such as post-conceptualism and institutional critique attempted to renegotiate the interface between politics and art and pursue a mediabased vocabulary but spawned a very normative and mostly male aesthetic.
 Büttner wants to break with this reception and apply methods that extract a certain sexiness.

 The Friedenbibliothek/Antikriegsmuseum was also searching for its own form of expression.
-Founded in the GDR under the auspices of the Protestant Church in Berlin-Brandenburg, the

-Friedenbibliothek/Antikriegsmuseum with its mobile exhibitions, subtle critiques of the regime and social networking was part of a resistance movement.
+Founded in the GDR under the auspices of the Protestant Church in Berlin-Brandenburg, the Friedenbibliothek/Antikriegsmuseum with its mobile exhibitions, subtle critiques of the regime and social networking was part of a resistance movement.
 Jochen Schmidt, who was part of the team responsible, says that the political changes in Germany brought a feeling of rootlessness.
 A system, which so many thought could not be brought down, collapsed overnight.
 At this time Schmidt and his colleagues discovered Simone Weil, a Jewish philosopher whose thought is coloured both by socialism and mystical Christianity.
-The exhibition on show here is primarily concerned with her posthumously published work The Need for Roots, in which she goes into 'the most important and least recognised need of the human soul' as well as 'uprootedness' and 'the growing of root
+The exhibition on show here is primarily concerned with her posthumously published work The Need for Roots, in which she goes into 'the most important and least recognised need of the human soul'(I) as well as rootlessness and rootedness (II and III) in positive and negative senses through birth, war, occupation, education or the monetary system.